acasi-ctf/ctf/sprint-reports/Sprint 6.md

 ## Unfinished Work
 * The user interface does not yet expose a button that allows a user to navigate to a webpage that is created as a part of a challenge environment.
 This is supported on the backend and through the API, however.
-* The user interface exposes a "Flag Turn In" button that is not currently supported on the backend, the back-end will be taken care of in the final sprint.
+* The user interface exposes a "Flag Turn In" button that is not currently supported on the backend, the backend will be taken care of in the final sprint.
 * The API for most popular challenges was created, but the trending challenges component remains to be done.